hwkerr/volley-app/README.md

 - PlayerSearchResults: Spinner goes forever if 0 results returned.
 Fix it by adding a timeout

 Misc
+- Add Axios preset for each url (need to check notes for how to do this)
 - Upgrade scrollbar
 - Add x to search bars
 - Add responsive banners (or similar indicator) on a successful database action (save or delete) - already added loading spinner